by Texas Homesteader ~

 How To Prepare Fresh Okra For The Freezer

-Now that my okra pods are washed & dried I cut them into 1/2″ chunks and toss them into the bag, shaking to make sure all the pieces are coated with the okra coating mix.
+I cut my okra pods into 1/2″ chunks and toss them into the bag, shaking to make sure all the pieces are coated with the okra coating mix.

 Then I return the bag back to the freezer.